Tariq6610/TypeScript/README.md

 # TypeScript Projects Repository

-This repository contains a collection of TypeScript projects created during my course and other personal projects.
+This repository contains a collection of TypeScript projects created during my course "Cloud Applied Generative AI", and other personal projects.
 Each project is organized into its own folder within the repository.